ergoplatform/ergodocs/docs/uses/lets.md

 We considered LETS transactions involving a single sender-receiver pair.
 More advanced models can allow multiple senders and receivers and need not be in pairs.

-_The need to reform the global financial system has been clear since the last crisis in 2008.
+*The need to reform the global financial system has been clear since the last crisis in 2008.
 Now, COVID-19 has forced our hands.
-We cannot delay, and the best way to start is from the grassroots._
+We cannot delay, and the best way to start is from the grassroots.*

 As lockdowns across the world effectively shut down whole sectors and a large part of the economy, we are entering a new era at a breakneck pace.
 Central banks are taking unprecedented action in the form of money printing, but, just like last time around, they will almost certainly fail at the 'last mile' (intentionally or otherwise): while their efforts will benefit the financial sector and the wealthy, the funds will not reach those small businesses and individuals who need them the most.

-## Crossing the last mile
+**Crossing the last mile**

 Technology like the Ergo platform can address this problem efficiently, building bridges into and within our local economies without the need for commercial or central banks.
 A key principle of Ergo, and one stated in the white paper, is that it is for regular people.
 The developers have spent considerable time building technology that can be applied to real-world use cases.
 (This is the idea behind '[Smart contracts for the people](http://chepurnoy.org/blog/2018/10/smart-contracts-for-the-people/)', for example.)

-## LETS

-In the present circumstances, a [Local Exchange Trading System (LETS) would be a strong use case for Ergo](https://ergoplatform.org/en/blog/2019_04_22-lets).
-A LETS is a mutual credit association in which individual members are allowed to borrow from a common pot of money, and all the loans are written into a ledger.
-Naturally, a blockchain system allows for strict and more granular rules around the size of loans and their use and user privacy.

-For example, let's assume Alice has a zero balance.
-She wants to buy a litre of milk from Bob and borrows the agreed price of 2 euros from the common pot.
-Alice's account now registers -2 euros and Bob's +2 euros.
-Bob can spend his balance with other participants of the LETS, and the creation of credit allows for economic activity and velocity of money even where people have, temporarily, no cash.
-Of course, borrowing limits can be imposed, even on positive ones, to prevent hoarding within the LETS.
-This system can be [built trustlessly on Ergo](https://ergoplatform.org/en/blog/2019_05_29-exchange/).

 ## Crisis measures